1991 Western Samoan general election: Conduct

 The dissolution of the 10th Parliament occurred on 19 February 1991, approximately six days before the three-year parliamentary term was due to expire.

 A four-week ban on candidates presenting gifts such as food, beverages and money, a cultural practice required in Samoan hospitality, was in place until election day to prevent candidates from illegally pressuring electors to vote for them.
 Reports surfaced of some voters allegedly attempting to sell their votes to contestants in exchange for financial assistance with living costs.

 On election day, voting commenced at 9:00.
 It concluded at 15:00 local time (UTC−11:00), and the release of preliminary results began at 18:00.
 The counting of the preliminary results was complete by midnight.

 Results

 In the preliminary count, the HRPP led with a 26-seat majority, the SNDP with 18 and independents led in the remaining three.
 Following the tally of special votes and subsequent recounts, the electoral commission released the official results on 22 April.
 In the final results, the HRPP government increased its majority to 27, confirming its re-election.
-Meanwhile, the SNDP's share fell to 15 and five independents won seats.
+The SNDP's share fell to 15 and five independents won seats.
 Only two of the four female candidates were successful.
 SNDP Leader Efi and Parliamentary Speaker Aʻeau Peniamina lost their seats; the SNDP leader attributed his defeat to having neglected his constituency while assisting the campaigns of fellow SNDP contestants.
 Two candidates, including former Prime Minister Vaʻai Kolone, were elected unopposed.